- Progressive Web Applications— making apps out of mobile websites.

 Google Chrome in its 51st edition shipped credential management API which helps websites to connect with the browser and transfer interminable data (not literally) to the domain for easy sign-ups.

-It's one of the new PWA features which bring mobile experience as close as native applications by switching users from signed out stage to sign in stage without having to input explicit credentials.
+Doesn’t matter if it’s a PWA for Magento or PWA for Shopify, it’s one of the new PWA features which bring mobile experience as close as native applications by switching users from signed out stage to sign in stage without having to input explicit credentials.

 As it pushes the users into the personalized page in a second or two, the user-experience shoots up to the great height.